$\Delta$-Nets: Interaction-Based System for Optimal Parallel $\lambda$-Reduction: Introduction

 A more recent interaction system for \mbox{$\lambda$-calculi} reduction, called \textit{Lambdascope}, was presented in \cite{OL04}.
 It uses five agent types: an \textit{abstractor}, an \textit{applicator}, a \textit{duplicator} (an indexed fan), an \textit{eraser}, and an indexed delimiter.
 In Lambdascope, applying an abstraction effectively spawns two zero-indexed delimiters.
 This process, along with other interaction rules, preserves the scope of each abstraction after it has been applied.
 This \textit{scope invariant}, in turn, ensures interacting duplicators annihilate and commute when appropriate.
 Delimiters move outward, expanding each scope as much as possible.
 Sibling scopes eventually coalesce, which helps reduce the number of total scopes and thus the number of total delimiters.
 However, siblingless scopes and their delimiters are preserved perpetually.
 As a result, Lambdascope also suffers from a devastating accumulation of delimiters.
 Additionally, since there's no mechanism to decrement indexes, they grow without bound as reduction progresses.

 For example, when reducing the non-normalizing $\lambda$-term $(\lambda x.x\,x)(\lambda y.y\,y)$ with these algorithms, every iteration creates new delimiters.
 Each new delimiter takes up additional memory (space), and leads to additional unnecessary interactions (time).
-Additionally, the existing algorithms fail to establish a global partial ordering, which is absolutely critical to ensure that all nets associated with normalizing \mbox{$\lambda$-terms} normalize.
+Additionally, the existing algorithms fail to establish a global reduction order, which is unfortunately critical to ensure that all nets associated with normalizing \mbox{$\lambda$-terms} normalize.
 Not only are the existing algorithms unsatisfactory from a theoretical perspective, their inefficiencies preclude them from being used at the core of programming language implementations.